David Kessler (author): Career

 Kessler made a comeback in 2009 when he signed a three book deal with the Avon division of HarperCollins UK for a series of books about a San Francisco lawyer, Alex Sedaka.
 Prior to that, an unpublished version of Mercy, the first book in the series, appeared on the Authonomy website (owned by HarperCollins).
 However, it was not picked up by HarperCollins through Autonomy.
 Rather it was sent to HarperCollins by Kessler's agent and picked up through the conventional channels.

 Mercy is about Sedaka's race against time to save a client on death row after the client declines an offer of clemency from the governor.
 The entire book takes place in a 15-hour time-frame and was described by James O'Brien (radio presenter) on LBC as "a cracking thriller".

 No Way Out is about Sedaka's defence of a black neoconservative talk show host (and former black power activist) on a charge of raping a white girl in a cause celebre that has America bitterly divided.

 2011 marked a change of direction for Kessler with a new book, The Moses Legacy, a combination of conspiracy, historical and chase thriller about an expert on Semitic languages (Daniel Klein) who is called in to translate a sample of Proto-Sinaitic script found on the shattered remnants of ancient stones found in the Sinai desert by a female archaeologist.
 Kessler – who lists Dan Brown as one of his influences (see below) – adopted the pen-name Adam Palmer to signify the change of style and genre.
 Kessler has also written and published eBooks in other genres such as science fiction, children's literature and chick-lit.

 Influences

 Kessler cites Harlan Coben, Ayn Rand, Sidney Sheldon and Dan Brown as his influences.
 However, he also admitted that the inspiration for Mercy came from a conversation with a psychiatric nurse with whom he got talking when he called the wrong number while trying to contact an old friend.

+Politics

+Kessler is a staunch Zionist and has campaigned tirelessly against disinformation about Israel and Zionism on social media platforms, including Wikipedia.